detsikas/UNSPSC-Classification-CPP/README.md

 With lack of better words CRM114 is an awesome framework for data classification.
 While initially built for classifying mail into spam and not spam, it can perform any other training and classification task with extreme accuracy.
 [Here] (http://crm114.sourceforge.net/) is where it resides on the web.
 [Here] (https://en.wikipedia.org/wiki/CRM_114_(fictional_device)) is where the name comes from.
-Many thanks for providing us with this amazing tool Mr Bill Yerazunis!

 ## Other dependencies
 * [Boost libraries] (http://www.boost.org/)